PaulZC/F9P_RAWX_Logger/UBX.md

 The code checks the UBX serial data continuously, counting the number of bytes and calculating the expected checksum for each message.
 If the checksum does not match, due to an error or dropped byte in the serial data, the log file is automatically closed and a new one opened.
-You can find the code that does this startine with the line:
+You can find the code that does this starting with the line:

 ```
 case restart_file: